kindy/angular-smart/README.md

 # angular-smart

-This module should be used with Webpack now.
+This module should be used with Webpack.

 ```js
 // -- abc/module.js --